What we do

 Projects supported in 2024 by the CNRS Humanities & Social Sciences Institute (CNRS InSHS) as part of the ‘Science and/or in Societies’ call for projects were presented in Paris on 27 September.

-The day’s events were very rich, giving several project leaders the opportunity to present how researchers work with and for companies, by presenting different working and data collection methods.
+The day's events were very rich and gave several project coordinators the opportunity to present how researchers work for and/or in society by presenting different working and data collection methods.

 The issues surrounding the involvement of participants were at the heart of the discussions, including legal and contractual aspects.